Command and Control Centre

 One of the UK's best kept secrets, CCC is an active government bunker located at Peel Circus in Corsham, above ground the site consists of nothing more than a doorway in to a mound of earth, obscured from public view by a ring of trees and vegetation.

-Command and Control Centre history
+Command & Control Centre History

 Even the name is shrouded in a small, a discreet plain white sign points to this secret bunker, its plain, black text simply reads "C.C.C."
 The locals know it as the Corsham Computer Centre, it's official name is the Command and Control Centre.